 And then what remained of Holden’s heart was ripped out of their cars in 2017 by exporting their manufacturing outside of Australia.

-And now Holden has officially closed down 3 years after pulling out of Australia.
+And now Holden has closed down 3 years after pulling out of Australia.

-And if you have a Holden, a ford, even a motorcycle, caravan or any other car, click the link below to check out Solid GPS trackers, so you can recover your vehicle if it’s ever stolen.
+If you have a Holden, a ford, even a motorcycle, caravan, or any other car, click the link below to check out Solid GPS trackers, so you can recover your vehicle if it’s ever stolen.